 The link contains a map of the state with region boundaries and office contacts.
 For faster service, please have a copy of a current property tax bill, certified survey map or property deed available.

-For general questions on WisDOT STH connection permit policy and forms, contact:
+For general questions on WisDOT STH connection permit policy or application forms, contact:

 Bureau of Highway Maintenance